 The pulp comes out one side and into a pitcher and the juice comes out the juice spout and into a pitcher.
 There is a flip lid on the juicer spout if you need to keep the juice in the basket and not let it flow into the pitcher.

 In the video below, I’ll show you how quiet this machine is.
 It does not make a lot of noise at all and it also doesn’t get louder or make a loud grinding noise when you add your vegetables and fruit.
 You can see that it pushes the pulp out one side, into a pitcher, and the juice out a spout on the front and into another pitcher.
 The pulp can be tossed out, put down the garbage disposal or it can be recycled!
-You can use it to nourish flower and vegetable gardens or you can put it in freezer bags and freeze it to use for stock in soups and stews.
+You can use it to nourish flower and vegetable gardens or you can put it in freezer bags or sous vide silicone bags and freeze it to use for stock in soups and stews.

 On thing I forgot to mention in the video is that when you are finished making juice or mincing, you can run plain water through to do a semi self cleaning.
 This flushes most of the pulp out, making it super easy to wash.
 Wash it in warm, soapy water and you’re all done.